sentryguides/sentry/source/heroes/weaver.md

  abilities (Phantom Assasin).
 If you are your team's main carry, you should almost always build Monkey King Bar.
-If you started on an offlane position, your main carry will usually build it and you do not have to, unless multiple enemies posess evasion items.
+If you started on an offlane position, your main carry will usually build it and you do not have to, unless multiple enemies possess evasion items.
 If you do decide to build it, you should do so in place of Desolator (usually against a Phantom Assasion) or Daedalus.

 ### Gameplay